-Like several other abstract domains (convex polyhedra [13], zonotopes [19], etc.), the domain of ellipsoids cannot be equipped with an abstraction operator α .
-Indeed, this operator would be supposed to map any bounded subset S to the "smallest" PSD matrix A such that $S \subset \mathcal{E}A$.1 Such a matrix A does not exist in general since the cone \mathcal{S}n^+ of PSD matrices does not constitute a lattice in the Löwner order.
+Like several other abstract domains (convex polyhedra [Cousot and Halbwachs 1978], zonotopes [Ghorbal et al. 2009], etc.), the domain of ellipsoids cannot be equipped with an abstraction operator α .
+Indeed, this operator would be supposed to map any bounded subset S to the "smallest" PSD matrix A such that $S \subset \mathcal{E}A$.1